DSpace/DSpace/dspace/docs/DSpace4.1Installation.md

 Enter password for new role:
 Enter it again:
 Shall the new role be allowed to create more new roles? (y/n) y

 ```

 * 	Create a dspace database, owned by the dspace PostgreSQL user, logged in as 'root'.
-We will give a databasename **dspace41** to this instance of the DSpace server.

 ```
 $ createdb -U dspace -E UNICODE dspace41

 ```

 ####DSpace Directory